uclaacm/teach-la-ts-react-starter/README.md

 - has a default Dependabot config for `yarn` (with monthly audits)
 - has Netlify redirects set up for multi-route SPAs
 - has Webpack that helps bundle JS/TS files for browser usage
-- Husky for Git Hooks which fixes lint for files on commit
+- Husky for Git Hooks which enforces linting rules for files on commit
-- ESLint with `typescript-airbnb` rules for our TS files
+- ESLint with `typescript-airbnb` rules for our .TS and .TSX files
 - StyleLint with SASS guidelines for CSS, SASS, SCSS stylesheets.
 - includes the [Contributor Covenant](https://www.contributor-covenant.org/) in `CODE_OF_CONDUCT.md`
 - has a little bit of documentation for new people!